Short on time? Here’s the best antivirus for overall internet security in 2023:

 But not all antivirus software is created equal.
 Some are poorly created, often leaving massive holes in a person’s cyber defense.
 Others are secretly harvesting data.
 But a good antivirus program will protect your devices far more effectively than the basic protections built into your device ever could.

-Some people claim that you can stay safe from malware just by taking precautions when you use the internet.
-While there are a lot of important precautions you should take, the reality is that you need quality antivirus software to stay 100% safe online.
+The reality is that you need quality antivirus software to stay 100% safe online.
+Some people claim that you can stay safe from malware just by taking precautions when you use the internet — but while there are a lot of important precautions you should take, they can’t give you the protection that a fully-fledged security suite like Norton can.